 Mr. Hollihan is a 1980 magna cum laude graduate of Duquesne University School of Law, where he was editor-in-chief of the Duquesne Law Review, and a magna cum laude graduate of Duquesne University.

-- Represented retail bank against age and sex discrimination claims asserted by a sales representative who was discharged for failing to meet performance objectives.
-The district court denied bank's motion for summary judgment based upon alleged statements attributed to the plaintiff's supervisors which court found to constitute direct evidence of discrimination.
-Notwithstanding those alleged comments, and the district court's decision to give a Price Waterhouse mixed motive jury instruction, the jury returned a verdict in favor of the bank on both the age and sex discrimination claims.
+- Represented a retail bank against age and sex discrimination claims asserted by a sales representative who was discharged for failing to meet performance objectives.
+The district court denied the bank’s motion for summary judgment based upon alleged statements attributed to the plaintiff’s supervisors, which the court found to constitute direct evidence of discrimination.
+Notwithstanding those alleged comments, and the district court’s decision to give a Price Waterhouse mixed motive jury instruction, the jury returned a verdict in favor of the bank on both the age and sex discrimination claims.

-- Represented Fortune 100 insurance company against claims asserted by a vice president whose employment was terminated for poor performance.
-Plaintiff alleged that his discharge was based on his age and was in retaliation for his threatening to pursue an age discrimination claim.
+- Represented a Fortune 100 insurance company against claims asserted by a vice president whose employment was terminated for poor performance.
+The plaintiff alleged that his discharge was based on his age and was in retaliation for his threatening to pursue an age discrimination claim.
 Despite the trial judge's conclusion that there was sufficient direct evidence of discrimination to support his giving a mixed motives Price Waterhouse instruction to the jury on both the age and retaliatory discharge claims, the jury returned a verdict in favor of the company with respect to both claims.

-- Represented pipe coupling manufacturer against an age discrimination claim asserted by a plant maintenance manager whose employment was terminated for poor performance.
-Following trial, jury returned a verdict in favor of the employer.
+- Represented a pipe coupling manufacturer against an age discrimination claim asserted by a plant maintenance manager whose employment was terminated for poor performance.
+Following trial, the jury returned a verdict in favor of the employer.

-- Represented insurance company against sex discrimination claims asserted by a former sales representative who claimed that she had been discriminated against and constructively discharged following her announcement that she was pregnant.
-Following discovery, the district court granted summary judgment in favor of company based on the plaintiff's failure to file a timely charge with the EEOC.
-In its decision, which was subsequently affirmed by the Third Circuit, the district court rejected the plaintiff's "equitable tolling" argument that her failure to file a timely charge should be excused because she had telephoned EEOC representatives within the 300 day period and had relied on statements by them that her telephone inquiry and request for investigation satisfied the charge-filing requirements under Title VII.
+- Represented an insurance company against sex discrimination claims asserted by a former sales representative who claimed that she had been discriminated against and constructively discharged following her announcement that she was pregnant.
+Following discovery, the district court granted summary judgment in favor of the company based on the plaintiff’s failure to file a timely charge with the EEOC.
+In its decision, which was subsequently affirmed by the Third Circuit, the district court rejected the plaintiff’s “equitable tolling” argument that her failure to file a timely charge should be excused because she had telephoned EEOC representatives within the 300-day period and had relied on statements by them that her telephone inquiry and request for investigation satisfied the charge-filing requirements under Title VII.

-- Represented automobile manufacturer in a race discrimination class action commenced by 23 individuals employed in production and supervisory positions in company's assembly plant, in which these employees asserted broad-based discrimination claims concerning hiring, discipline, compensation, promotion and job assignment issues.
-Representation included coordinating all discovery relating to both class certification and substantive issues; principal responsibility for preparation of briefs and court appearances throughout the litigation; negotiation of a settlement of the class action in conjunction with company's permanent closing of the assembly plant; and implementation of the settlement agreement, including obtaining court approval and coordinating notices to class members.
+- Represented an automobile manufacturer in a race discrimination class action commenced by 23 individuals employed in production and supervisory positions in the company’s assembly plant, in which these employees asserted broad-based discrimination claims concerning hiring, discipline, compensation, promotion, and job assignment issues.
+Representation included coordinating all discovery relating to both class certification and substantive issues; principal responsibility for preparation of briefs and court appearances throughout the litigation; negotiation of a settlement of the class action in conjunction with the company’s permanent closing of the assembly plant; and implementation of the settlement agreement, including obtaining court approval and coordinating notices to class members.

 - Supreme Court of the United States